Digital and Interactive Games course details

 Attend the following information session to meet with the teaching staff, discuss the course and get more information about enrolment and next steps.

-You will need to attend approximately 20 hours of class over 3 days per week.
-An indication of how your weekly timetable may look is: Three days per week between Mon to Fri 9:00am to 5:00pm.
+You will need to attend approximately 20 hours of class over three days a week for 1 semester.
+An indication of how your weekly timetable may look is: Monday to Friday 9:00am to 5:00pm.
+Timetables to be confirmed.